jooola/libretime/docs/admin-manual/setup/reverse-proxy.md

 This guide walk you though the steps required to setup a reverse proxy in front of LibreTime.

-Setting a reverse proxy in front of LibreTime is recommended, it prevents LibreTime to be open to the Internet, adds security by enabling `https` and can hide private ports or urls from the public.
+Setting a reverse proxy in front of LibreTime is recommended, it prevents LibreTime to be open to the Internet and adds security by enabling `https`.

-Using a single place to manage your `ssl/tls` certificates simplify their management and will be less prone to errors.
+Setting `ssl/tls` termination on the reverse proxy let's you manage your certificates in a single place which is simpler and less prone to errors.

 ## Prerequisites

 For common setups it is recommended to use 2 domains, one for LibreTime (`radio.example.com`) and one for Icecast (`stream.example.com`).

-To enable `https`, you also need a ssl/tls certificate, you can get a certificate from Let's Encrypt by using [Certbot](https://certbot.eff.org/).
+You also need a ssl/tls certificate that you can get from Let's Encrypt by using [Certbot](https://certbot.eff.org/).

 You need to identify the location of the services that should be exposed to the public: